tuanminh14/Robot-Challenge/README.md

 ## Fixing Bug

 A new update has been made to fix a bug.
 4 should be the maximum number that Robot can move to as Robot starts at 0.
 The fix is to make Robot not to be moved or placed at 5 or larger number.

+## Robot Visual Display

+A new trial of diplaying Robot visually has been made.
+Robot in this trial version is represented by a triangle.
+Commands are put in textbox and actioned once the enter button is hit.
+Board will appear once the command contain place even it is not in the correct format.
+More updates and fixes on this version will be released in the future.
+Please go to src(visual) to try out the trial.